Why is my RV battery not charging? Problems & Solutions

 • Problem: The battery itself may be defective or damaged.

 • Solution: Test the battery to determine its condition.
-If it doesn't hold a charge or is old, you should replace it.
+If it does not hold a charge or is old, you should replace it.

 1. Incorrect inverter settings